 Ending the Silence

-NAMI Ending the Silence is an in-school presentation about mental health designed for high school students.
-Students can learn about mental illness directly from family members and individuals living with mental illness themselves.
+NAMI Ending the Silence is an in-school presentation about mental health and suicide designed for middle and high school students and their families.
+Students and families can learn about mental illness and suicide directly from family members and individuals living with mental illness themselves.

 What You Should Expect

 - Designed for middle and high school students (can be held in a classroom, gymnasium, or auditorium)

 - Led by a team of trained presenters including a young adult living in recovery from mental illness and a Lead Adult either Family Member or individual living in recovery

 - Includes presenter stories, educational slides, videos and discussion.